cmaxw/devchat-eleventy/src/my-ruby-story/mrs-101-taylor-jones.md

   - podcast
   - Charles Max Wood
   - Taylor Jones
-question1: 'What is a key to do for a developer to build his/her network? '
+question1: 'What is a key to-do for a developer to build his/her network? '
 answer1: >-
   One of the best growth points for a developer is speakin opportunities at conferences.